Scholarships, Grants, and Work-Study Opportunities

 Foundation & Institutional Scholarships

-The Fantasy Fountain Fund - Each summer IAU College works with the Fantasy Fountain Fund to provide a full tuition scholarship to qualified students enrolled full-time in IAU College's Marchutz School of Fine Arts.
+The Fantasy Fountain Fund - Each summer IAU works with the Fantasy Fountain Fund to provide a full tuition scholarship to qualified students enrolled full-time in IAU's Marchutz School of Fine Arts.

-The Meredith Hope Emerson French Honors Scholarship - IAU College is proud to offer the Meredith Hope Emerson French Honors Scholarship for qualified University of Georgia students interested in a semester or summer abroad with IAU College.
-Created in memory of Meredith, a former IAU College French Honors student, this scholarship offers two half-tuition semester scholarships and one half-tuition summer scholarship for qualified UGA French students enrolled in IAU College's French Honors Program.
+The Meredith Hope Emerson French Honors Scholarship - IAU is proud to offer the Meredith Hope Emerson French Honors Scholarship for qualified University of Georgia students interested in a semester or summer abroad with IAU College.
+Created in memory of Meredith, a former IAU French Honors student, this scholarship offers two half-tuition semester scholarships and one half-tuition summer scholarship for qualified UGA French students enrolled in IAU's French Studies Classes.

 IAU strongly encourages students to apply for Third-Party Scholarships in addition to IAU scholarships.